A Local's Guide to Sifnos, Greece

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

 Nicknamed the ‘Island of harmony’, Sifnos packs a lot into its 74 square kilometers (28.5 square miles).
-A sophisticated, serene little island with a cliffy coast interrupted by deep inlets and sandy beaches, its rolling terraced hills are dotted with pretty whitewashed villages built to a human scale.
+A sophisticated, serene little island with a cliffy coast interrupted by deep inlets and sandy beaches, its interior is covered in rolling terraced hills that are dotted with pleasant whitewashed villages built to a human scale.

 Although the gold and silver mines that made it fabulously wealthy in antiquity have long run dry, Sifnos exudes a sense of contentment and well-being.
 Because it has no airport, it has little boutique hotels and family guest houses instead of big resorts.

-It isn’t an island with must see-attractions—and so far it has managed to keep most of the cruise ships away.
-Instead, Sifnos invites you to linger, to discover its gentle rhythms, slow pace of life, and harmony.
+It isn’t an island with must see-attractions, and so far it has managed to keep most of the cruise ships away.
+This is in large part why I like it so much.
+This an island that invites you to linger, to discover its gentle rhythms, slow pace of life, and harmony.

 Table of Contents